 WWII United States Army Signal Corps encampment: Students will learn about the US Army Signal Corps as they view Camp Lili representing an encampment in a forward position in southern France.
-The unit is based on a signal company attached to the 441st Anti Aircraft Artillery battalion, a part of “Camel Force” which invaded southern France between Cannes and St. Rapheal in August of 1944 as part of Operation Dragoon.
+The unit is based on a signal company attached to the 441st Anti Aircraft Artillery Battalion, a part of “Camel Force” which invaded southern France between Cannes and St. Raphael in August of 1944 as part of Operation Dragoon.
 This area was spearheaded by the Texas 36th Infantry Division to which the 441st was attached.
 In addition to static displays, the following items are demonstrated at Camp Lili, many of which visitors may participate in: carrier pigeons and signal flags, field phone EE-8, switchboard BD-71, telegraph TG-5A, signal lamp SE-11, aldis lamp, Chaplin’s field organ, and field phonograph.

 Camp Lili is a private collection dedicated to preserving the history of WWII and honoring those who did their part.
-Please follow Camp Lili on Facebook for pictures, updates and more.
+Please follow Camp Lili on Facebook for pictures, updates, and more.

 WWII German Field Encampment: View a field representation of what a German Soldier’s “home” would look like including a small tent portion and small burner stove for warming rations and cooking coffee.
 Everything on display would have been carried on the back of the soldier, or thrown in a truck, car or tied to the side of an armored vehicle.
-The display represents a Waffen-SS field/maneuver unit that operated along-side the regular army, and often served as shock troops as part of an initial attack.
+The display represents a Waffen-SS field/maneuver unit that operated alongside the regular army and often served as shock troops as part of an initial attack.
 Waffen-SS troops served widely at the front lines in action along-side HEER (Regular Army) units and were often commanded by an overall General or Field Marshall who was “regular army”.
 Please note: While it is a historical fact that a small number of SS became notorious for their atrocities and crimes against humanity, the entire Waffen-SS was not an organization of hate.
 The vast majority of Waffen-SS soldiers were simply Axis combatants.
 This display represents these troops that served their country with honor and distinction.